MaxXSoft/XSTL/README.md

 # XSTL

-Write some gadgets to eXtend STL ...
+Write some lightweight gadgets to eXtend STL ...

 ## Gadgets